Skip to content

 This toolkit is here to support you—Minnesota educators, administrators, and school leaders—in your critical role of protecting the human rights, dignity, and well-being of immigrant and EL students.

-Grounded in federal and state laws, professional standards, and proven equity-centered practices, this toolkit supports the creation of safe, inclusive, and equitable learning environments where every student can thrive.
+Grounded in federal and state laws, professional standards, and equity-centered and culturally validating best practices, this toolkit supports the creation of safe, inclusive, and equitable learning environments where every student can thrive.

 In this Toolkit